 Commercial coffee production in PNG really picked up in the post-war years.
 Between 1951 and 1965, areas planted under coffee grew from 147 ha to 4,800 ha (a growth of over 3000%).
-However, although PNG still boasts large plantations such as the earliest examples, the introduction of coffee to the highlands opened up the industry to smallholder farmers, who have been responsible for making PNG one of these most notable producer countries in the world.
+However, although PNG still boasts large plantations similar to its beginnings, the introduction of coffee to the highlands opened up the industry to smallholder farmers, who have been responsible for making PNG one of these most notable producer countries in the world.
 Today, smallholders account for at least 85% of the coffee grown in the country, the majority growing Arabica (95% of the country’s production) at altitudes of 1,500 metres and above.

 Some of the greatest challenges to PNG’s coffee production have been rooted in the overwhelmingly small-scale nature of its production.
 Lack of basic infrastructure, such as roads, and limited access to training and technical inputs limited PNG’s production for many years.
 The Coffee Industry Corporation Limited (CIC), PNG’s coffee board, has worked to regulate the industry, facilitate sustainability and quality measures, and provide research and extension services to the coffee farming community.
 This has resulted in the overall increase in quality of PNG coffees in recent years and PNG’s increasing participating in specialty markets.